NaruKoba/cse15l-lab-reports/lab-report5/report5.md

 ![Image](modifiedFile_First.png)

-Markdown for what I added:
+Markdown for how I added in FileProcessor.java:
 ```
 if (!Files.exists (file) || Files.isDirectory (file)) (
 System.out.printin("File not found or is a directory: " + filename);